Lycée Yersin: Colonial era

 The elite "native" children were expected to absorb French culture and values, and actively assist in the colonial process.

 In 1936 the municipal council noted that the students at the Lycee Yersin included young Siamese children.

 There were growing numbers of children from the elite "native" families in the 1930s.

 In 1942 the pupils included the sons of the Cambodian Minister of Finance.

 The Vietnamese and Cambodian children often achieved the best results.

 Both Bảo Đại (1913–97) and Norodom Sihanouk (1922–2012) studied at the school.

 The school and teaching materials were damaged during the Japanese occupation in World War II.

 It was restored to the extent possible after 1945.

 A brochure for the Lycée Yersin from 1948 depicted a column of highland people on its cover.

 The text made no mention of this minority group, whose children were not educated at the school.

 In 1948 the lycée sent five pupils to the École Polytechnique in Paris, three French, one Vietnamese and one Cambodian.

 As late as 1950, more French than Vietnamese graduated from the school.

 In the early 1950s the emperor Bảo Đại granted scholarships so young highlanders, mostly the sons of chiefs or of civil servants, could attend the Lycée Yersin.

 Later years

-From 1970 to 1975 the college was named the Hung Vuong Education Center, a training facility for primary school teachers.

-In 1975 it took the name of Da Lat Teachers College.
+From 1970 to 1975, the college was named as Hung Vuong Education Center, a training facility for primary school teachers.
+In 1975, it took the name of Da Lat Teachers College.
 Faculties include Natural Sciences, Social Sciences, Exercise / Music / Art, Primary, Preschool, Political theory.